Bread Pudding with Bourbon Caramel Sauce

 To prepare the sauce:

 - Melt the butter in a small saucepan.
 Add the sugar, cinnamon, and salt.
-Stir until dissolved and bully.
+Stir until dissolved and bubbly.
 Remove from heat.

 - Stir in bourbon or rum and vanilla.